vnenkpet/typescript-stringcaster/README.md

 ## Docs

-### @inject decorator
+### @envVar decorator

 #### Parameters:

-- `source` *(required)* - A object containing the values source (e. g. process.env)
+- `source` _(required)_ - A object containing the values source (e. g. process.env)
-- `defaultValue` *optional* - default value that will be provided if `source` does not contain the value for this key
+- `defaultValue` _optional_ - default value that will be provided if `source` does not contain the value for this key
-- `sourceKey` *optional* - Use if the key in `source` object is different from the property name
+- `sourceKey` _optional_ - Use if the key in `source` object is different from the property name
-- `cast` *optional* - A convert function, will be called on the property value.
+- `cast` _optional_ - A convert function, will be called on the property value.
 Can be either a cast function from stringcaster or custom function.